 Rarely, the spinal cord or spinal nerve roots (which pass through the spaces between the back bones) are injured.
 This injury is more likely when the compression fracture results from great force, as occurs in a motor vehicle crash or a fall from a great height.

-Spinal cord injuries can cause numbness and loss of sensation, weakness in the legs, and paralysis (see Figure: Where Is the Spinal Cord Damaged?).
-People may become unable to control urination or bowel movements (incontinent).
+Spinal cord injuries can cause numbness and loss of sensation, weakness in the legs, and paralysis (see figure Where Is the Spinal Cord Damaged?
+Where Is the Spinal Cord Damaged?
+A spinal cord tumor is a noncancerous (benign) or cancerous (malignant) growth in or around the spinal cord.
+People may have weak muscles, lose sensation in particular areas of the body, or... read more ).
+People may become unable to control urination or bowel movements (become incontinent).

 Spinal nerve root injuries are usually much less serious.
-They tend to cause pain that radiates to the leg and sometimes cause slight weakness of one leg or foot.
+They tend to cause pain that radiates to the leg, and they sometimes cause slight weakness of one leg or foot.

 Pain relievers (analgesics), such as acetaminophen, can relieve pain.
 Occasionally, when the pain is severe, doctors prescribe opioid pain relievers.